 Advantage uses the active ingredient Imidacloprid which has been found to increase cholesterol levels in dogs, cause thyroid lesions, create liver toxicity, and has the potential for damaging the liver, heart, lungs, spleen, adrenal glands and brain.
 As a neurotoxin, it can cause incoordination along with laboured breathing and muscle weakness.
 When the drug was tested after its introduction in 1994, researchers found an increase in the frequency of birth defects when it was tested on rats, mice and dogs.

 Pyrethrins – the naturally occurring compounds from the Chrysanthemum plant and pyrethroids the synthetic counterpart are thought to be less hazardous than other tick and flea preventative ingredients.
 However, over a five-year period there were at least 1,600 pet deaths related to spot-on treatments with the afore mentioned ingredients.
 Which was nearly double the reported fatality linked to flea treatments without pyrethroids.

-Alternative Treatments for Flea and Tick Prevention
+Alternative Flea and Tick Treatment for Italian Greyhounds

 The good news is that there are alternatives for flea and tick treatments for Italian Greyhounds that do not require the use of any of these chemicals.

 Italian Greyhounds have smooth, fine coats and are not generally prone to flea infestations and tick bites.
 A sensible hygiene routine can help prevent flea infestations – wash dog bedding regularly.
 It’s worth looking at using the following treatments in place of a spot-on chemical treatment: